Andy-CH-BO-AN/web-automation-test-with-screen-recording/README.md

-# web-automation-test-with-screen-recording
+# web automation test with screen recording
-### Use threading to record automation web test
+### Use threading to record automation web test simultaneously.